 Safe Havens during the Coronavirus

-All other Safe Havens and the virtual Safe Haven service are currently operating and open.
+All other Safe Havens and the virtual Safe Haven service are currently operating and open as usual.
 Their opening hours remain the same but they are only open for those in crisis.

 ‘Social hours’ where people can drop-in for peer support and emotional wellbeing has been suspended as this prevents ‘group gatherings’.